Frequently Asked Questions

 When are announcements made of acceptance into a Study Abroad program?

-You should hear from the Study Abroad Office about the status of your application within two weeks of the final deadline.
+You should hear from the Study Abroad Office about the status of your application within two weeks of the final deadline for your program.

 Is study abroad expensive?